List of Static Shock characters: Daisy Watkins

 Daisy Watkins (voiced by Crystal Scales) is a student of the Vanmoor Institute, through which she meets Virgil, before transferring to Dakota Union High School.

 Puff

 Puff (voiced by Kimberly Brooks) is a volatile and hot-tempered Bang Baby bounty hunter and partner of Onyx with the ability to transform into a gaseous form, which grants flight capabilities and semi-intangibility, but renders her vulnerable to water and powerful gusts of wind.
-Additionally, she can exhale different forms of vapor such as acidic gas, knockout gas, and flammable gas depending on her mood.
+Additionally, she can exhale different forms of vapor such as acidic gas, knockout gas, and flammable gas.

+A series original character, Puff was later incorporated into the comics in 2021's Milestone Comics relaunch, Static: Season One.

 Onyx

 Onyx (voiced by Kevin Michael Richardson) is a calm and cool-headed Bang Baby bounty hunter and partner of Puff with a purple stone-like body that grants superhuman strength and durability, but slows his movements.

-A series original character, Onyx was later incorporated into the comics starting with 2021's Milestone Comics relaunch, Static: Season One.
+A series original character, Onyx was incorporated into the comics in 2021's Milestone Comics relaunch, Static: Season One.